emagnier/romcal/bindings/typescript/README.md

 ### Loading Calendar Data

-For calendar generation, you need to load calendar definitions and resources:
+Without loading data, only the Proper of Time is available.
+To include the General Roman Calendar, particular calendars, and localized names, load calendar definitions and resources:

 ```typescript
 import { createRomcal, CalendarDefinition, ResourcesDefinition } from 'romcal'